hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 	      If this option is not specified, credentials can be created only for `default_user` at the remote host.
 If this field is set, credentials can be created only for the users in this list and for the `default_user`.
+              If this option is explicitly set to `*`, then credentials can be created for any username.
       </li>
       <li>
         <span class="param">key_option_specs</span>